hai-vr/documentation/docs/products/blendshape-viewer-3/index.md

 If you want the thumbnails to be larger, change the *Thumbnail Size* slider, and press the *Update* button again.

-By default, the thumbnails will display the differences.
-If you do not want this, uncheck *Show differences*.

 :::tip
 For better results, remember that you can change the field of view of the Scene camera.

 ![Untitled](/assets/docs/products/blendshape-viewer/Untitled_5.png)
 :::

+### Identify which blenshape affects which area

+By default, the thumbnails will display the differences.
+If you do not want this, uncheck *Show differences*.

+While having your cursor inside the *Blendshape Viewer* window, press the ALT key to display more precisely where the differences are.

 ### Search for blendshapes